ProspectOne/flexbalancer-js-docs/Tutorial.md

 Let's presume that our current ip is at that range, so it should be processed by custom answer.
 You can use your own IP with own range, just be sure that your IP is in that range.

 So let's edit our 'onRequest' logic.
-We will use our predefined **isIpInRange(ip: TIp, startIp: TIp, endIp: TIp):boolean** function:
+We will use our predefined **isIpInRange(ip: TIp, startIp: TIp, endIp: TIp):boolean** function, you can find out more about it at [Custom Answers API](Custom-Answers-API#isipinrange):

 ```typescript
 function onRequest(req: IRequest, res: IResponse) {